BZoennchen/supercollider-book/_sources/chapters/preamble/algorithms.md

 ---

 (sec-algorithms)=
-# Algorithms
+# The Logic of the Algorithm

->An algorithm is on the *verge of time*: [...] it is strictly structural -- a formal, unchanging entity.
+>An algorithm is on the *verge of time*: [...] it is strictly structural---a formal, unchanging entity.
 >Not only formal, however, but a formula that prescribes steps to be made one after another, depending on one another.
 >It is a formula that exists in order to unfold, in the form of a process, in time and over time, and dependent on its past inputs. -- Julian Rohrhuber